Frederik X: Royal Run

 In celebration of his 50th birthday, on 21 May 2018, Frederik initiated a public running event across five cities in Denmark called Royal Run with more than 70,000 participants, including himself and his own family.
 The event was generally deemed as "exceeding expectations" by the public.

 The event has since become annual, and was continued in 2019, 2021, 2022, and 2023.
 The 2020 edition was cancelled due to the COVID-19 situation in Denmark.
 The 2024 edition took place on 20 May in Copenhagen/Frederiksberg, Kalundborg, Fredericia, Aarhus, and Brønderslev.
 The 2025 edition took place on 9 June 2025.

 Expeditions

 The Crown Prince participated in an expedition to Mongolia in 1986.
 In 2000, he participated in "Expedition Sirius 2000", a four-month and 2,795 km dog-sled expedition in the northern part of Greenland.
 The expedition Sirius marked the 50-year anniversary of the Sirius Patrol.
 Prince Frederik was part of the polar expedition as a film photographer, whose job was to ensure an optimal coverage of this event.

+Social endeavours

+When younger, he was known to have pursued a life of fast cars and fast living, regularly seen frequenting nightclubs alongside celebrities.
+He played harmonica at a friend's rock concert, and was sighted at Burning Man as late as 2014.